Did you know that seven major financial Bible principles are released when people sow into this corner of God’s Storehouse?

 2 Cor 9:6.
 Whoever sows sparingly will reap sparingly.
 Whoever sows bountifully will reap bountifully.

-After God created the world and everything in it He planted a garden and filled it with beautiful trees which were good to eat.
-Then the Lord God took the man and put him in the Garden of Eden to work it and take care of it.
-God blessed them and instructed them to rule over the fish, the birds, and every living creature.
+Then God said "Let us make mankind in our image, in our likeness, so they may rule over the fish in the sea and the birds in the sky, the livestock and every living creature" (Gen 1:26-28).
+The Lord planted a garden and filled it with beautiful trees which were good to eat.
+God took the man and put him in the Garden of Eden to work it and take care of it (Gen 2:15).

-Everything we have belongs to God and He has entrusted it to us to make the best use of it for His purposes.
-Just like Adam and Even God wants us to be good stewards of what He gives us.
+Everything was made by God and belongs to God and God has entrusted it to us to look after and use of it for His purposes.
+Just like Adam and Eve, God has given us every resource we have and he wants us to be good stewards of everything he gives us.

-Many people waste hundreds of thousands of dollars of their income on rent or mortgage interest over their lifetimes.
-By contributing to Liberty Trust instead, your resources are not wasted.
+Most people spend their lives working but waste hundreds of thousands of dollars of their income on rent payments or mortgage interest over their lifetimes.
+By contributing to Liberty Trust and borrowing without interest, your resources are not wasted.
 Your contribution to Liberty Trust is lent to help others, and used and re-used over and over again, providing benefit for generations to come.
 You are making great use of what God has given you and blessing many others.
-And by repaying your mortgage and becoming debt free you can do so much more with your time and resources as a good steward for God.
+And by becoming debt free you can do so much more with your time and resources as a good steward for God.

 Deut 10:14.
 To the LORD your God belong the heavens, even the highest heavens, the earth and everything in it.